-A wine produced only in north-east Italy from glera.
+A wine produced in north-east Italy (but also Australia) from prosecco, renamed in Italy for marketing purposes as its obscure synonym glera in 2009 .
 Mostly tank method, giving fruity wines with fresh acidity, with a profile including apples and pears, stone fruit and flowers; at frizzante (1-2.5atm) and spumante (> 3.5atm) pressures, with about 11% abv.
 In general it has a shelf life of about 2 years.

 Mild, cold mild winters, hot dry summers.